drhsqlite/fossil-mirror/www/hooks.md

 ## General Notes.

-  *  Each hooks has a "type", as "sequence", and a "command".
+  *  Each hooks has a "type", a "sequence", and a "command".
 The command is a shell command that runs at the appropriate time.
-The type is currently one of "after-receive", "before-commit", or "disabled".
+The type is currently one of "after-receive", "before-commit", "commit-msg", or "disabled".
 The sequence is an arbitrary integer.

   *  There can be multiple hooks of the same type.
 When that is the case, the hooks are run in order of ascending sequence.